monimiller/pokemongo-galaxy-demo/README.md

 This repository corresponds with the pokemon and mongo (get it?) demo done at Trino Summit 11/10.
 If you want more in depth information on setup details, please reach out to me.
 I'd love to send you more information to help you get started and answer any questions.
+To federate my data sources, my MongoDB AWS region is the same as my AWS S3 region, US East (N Virginia).
+Naming will be important throughout the tutorial, so make sure you remember your names for you S3 bucket, your catalogs, and your schemas.

 ## Pokemon(go) for the win